Sneh09/Yolov3_Traffic_sign_recognition/README.md

 2. Change the annotation format from COCO json to YOLO txt format using the coco2yolo.py.
 3. Create a new folder Yolo_custom_model_training on Google drive and custom_data folder inside and unzip all the images and annotation files.
 4. In custom data add classes.names and classes.txt files.
+5. Create a backup folder to store the weights.
+6. Download the darknet yolov3 imagenet darknet53 weights.
-5. Refer github.com/qqwweee/keras-yolo3 to generate anchor boxes for custom_data on Anaconda.
+7. Refer https://github.com/qqwweee/keras-yolo3 to generate anchor boxes for custom_data on Anaconda.
-6. Clone the Yolov3 darknet repository.
+8. Clone the Yolov3 darknet repository (https://github.com/AlexeyAB/darknet.git).
 Configure the Makefile to enable training on GPU.
-7. Change the yolov3 config file after cloning the darknet.
+9. Change the yolov3 config file after cloning the darknet.
 (Make changes in anchor boxes as well if generated using step 4.)
-8. Start the training process.
+10. Start the training process.
-9. To get mAP in the chart.png along with loss use -map tag.
+11. To get mAP in the chart.png along with loss use -map tag.

 ## Test the model performance :
 1. Once the training is done predict the results. (images or video file as per your choice)